cagov/storybook-ca-gov/docs/NPM_publishing.md

 * To use your new package in a project folder, you will need to install it in `package.json`.
 * To find out when packages are updated: [check-dependencies](https://www.npmjs.com/package/check-dependencies).

+## Versioning

+* Start brand new components at `v0.0.1`.
+* Use this until the component meets desired publishing goals.